MOMA-AUH/abacus/README.md

 ]
 ```

+## Other Resources

+- [gnomAD STR browser](https://gnomad.broadinstitute.org/short-tandem-repeats?dataset=gnomad_r4) — population-level STR variation from gnomAD v4
+- [STRipy database](https://stripy.org/database) — curated database of pathogenic STR loci

 ## Notes on FGF14
 FGF14 is a complex locus with multiple haplotypes and a large number of variants.
-In the provided catalog [provided examples](./str_catalogs/abacus_catalog.json) we have included a `FGF14_complex` entry that contains the following information:
+In the [provided catalog](./src/abacus/str_catalogs/abacus_catalog.json) we have included a `FGF14_complex` entry that contains the following information:

 ```json
 [